 Let me tell you, I was just as excited as I was nervous about visiting Iran.
 Western media doesn’t do any justice to the country.
 And that gets into people’s heads.
 From my boyfriend to my mom, everyone told me I was crazy to want to go alone to such a place.
 However, in retrospect, I’m happy to say I was right.
 Being a solo female traveler in Iran is an incredible experience.
 Really, nothing short of amazing.
 I never felt unsafe.
 Quite to the contrary, everyone is extremely respectful, especially of women and even more so if they’re foreigners.

 Backpacking in Iran is also great!
 It gives you the opportunity to go even more off the beaten path, meet other cool travelers, and amazing locals.
 In fact, since this is not a country you visit among your first trips, the travelers you meet are quite seasoned, so full of stories.
-As for locals, the further away you go for tourist attractions, the nicer the people are.
+As for locals, the further away you go from tourist attractions, the nicer the people are.
 Which is a lot to say considering how incredibly nice everyone is.
 People in the small villages are not used to visitors, so they will go out of their way to communicate with you and make you feel at home.

 If backpacking is not your thing, don’t worry!
 There’re plenty of hotels, with as many stars as you want, to satisfy every need –at least in the bigger cities.

 My insights on Iran

 I met tons of people.
 Some that opened their homes to me, some that took the time to show me their city, some that were at the same restaurant or tea house and approached me for a quick chat, some that randomly stopped me in the street to take a photo with me, or because they were curious about the ‘khaareji’, the crazy foreigner that was wandering around their country.